 Travel writing courses will accelerate your travel writing career, especially if you don’t have a writing background.
-Many travel writers come to this profession after spending years in a different profession.
+Many people become travel writers after spending years in a different profession.

 I started my freelance travel writing career in a profession so far removed from writing that you’d never guess it unless I told you.